 Suggested road trips in Tanzania

 Tanzania is a huge country, and it's a road trip paradise.
-We've set out some really nice routes, including the justifiably popular Northern Circuit with the most popular safari destinations in Tanzania like Serengeti and Ngorongoro Crater, but also much less discovered areas, where you can avoid taking (expensive) domestic flights.
+We've set out some really nice routes, including the justifiably popular Northern Circuit with the most popular safari destinations in Tanzania like Serengeti and Ngorongoro Crater, but also include much less discovered areas, where prices are still low and you can avoid taking (expensive) domestic flights.

 - Follow a carefully designed route